You might have started your writing business because you love to write.

 - Is the writing software I use sufficient?
 How about my accounting software?

-3. Build a beautiful, secure website
+3. Build a beautiful, secure website for your writing business

 If you were setting up a brick-and-mortar business, you’d be checking out real estate at different locations.